-If you’re looking for an enjoyable spring time escape and a big dose of country air, then look no further than a day trip or weekend mini break to Yass Valley.
+If you’re looking for an enjoyable spring time escape and a big dose of country air, then look no further than a mini break to Yass Valley.

 Spring is one of the best times to visit Yass Valley.
-Not only is the landscape alive with green pastures, beautiful flowers and an abundant of baby animals gallivanting in the warmer weather, it’s also the time of year that Yass Valley comes alive with high-quality family-friendly events, jam-packed with country charm.
-Enjoy delicious regional food and wine, live music, culture, colourful local characters, a dose of history and of course beauty and tranquillity only found when spending time in the great outdoors.
+The landscape alive with green pastures, beautiful flowers and an abundant of baby animals gallivanting in the warmer weather.
+It’s also the time of year that Yass Valley comes alive with high-quality family-friendly events, jam-packed with country charm.
+Enjoy delicious regional food and wine, live music, culture, colourful local characters, a dose of history and of course beauty and tranquility.
+Which can only be found when spending time in the great outdoors.

 When: 15 -17 September 2016

-First in a long line of events is the Turning Wave Festival, a celebration of Irish and Australian traditional music and related arts, modelled along the lines of a typical Irish Fleadh (festival).
-The festival features live music, concerts, dancing, spoken word, sessions, Irish music classes and a junior Fleadh, all held across various venues within Yass town.
+First in a long line of events is the Turning Wave Festival.
+A celebration of Irish and Australian traditional music and related arts, modeled along the lines of a typical Irish Fleadh (festival).
+The festival features live music, concerts, dancing, spoken word, sessions, Irish music classes and a junior Fleadh.
+Sessions are held across various venues within Yass town.

 When: 16 September – 8 October 2017